Japanese cruiser Iwate: Background and description

 The main armament for all of the "Six-Six Fleet" armored cruisers consisted of four 8 in guns in twin-gun turrets fore and aft of the superstructure.
 The secondary armament consisted of 14 Elswick Ordnance Company "Pattern Z" quick-firing (QF), 6 in guns.
 Only four of these guns were not mounted in armored casemates on the main and upper decks and their mounts on the upper deck were protected by gun shields.
 Iwate was also equipped with a dozen QF 12-pounder (3 in) 12-cwt guns and eight QF 2.5-pounder (1.5 in) Yamauchi guns as close-range defense against torpedo boats.
 The ship was equipped with four submerged 18 in torpedo tubes, two on each broadside.

 All of the "Six-Six Fleet" armored cruisers used the same armor scheme with some minor differences.
 The waterline belt of Krupp cemented armor ran the full length of the ship and its thickness varied from 178 mm amidships to 89 mm at the bow and stern.
 It had a height of 2.13 m, of which 1.33 m was normally underwater.
 The upper strake of belt armor was 127 mm thick and extended from the upper edge of the waterline belt to the main deck.
 It extended 53.31 m from the forward to the rear barbette.
 The Izumo class had oblique 127 mm armored bulkheads that closed off the ends of the central armored citadel.

 The barbettes, gun turrets and the front of the casemates were all 6 inches thick while the sides and rear of the casemates were protected by 51 mm of armor.
 The deck was 63 mm thick and the armor protecting the conning tower was 356 mm in thickness.

 Construction and career

 The contract for Iwate, named after the eponymous prefecture, was signed on 19 July 1898 with Armstrong Whitworth.
-The ship was laid down at their shipyard in Elswick on 11 November 1898 and launched on 29 March 1900.
+The ship was laid down at their shipyard in Elswick on 11 November 1898 and launched on 29 March 1900, when she was named by Mme.
+Arakawa, wife of the Japanese Consul-General in London.
 She was completed on 18 March 1901 and departed for Japan the following day under the command of Captain Hikohachi Yamada, who had been appointed to supervise her construction and bring her back to Japan.
 Iwate arrived in Yokosuka on 17 May and Yamada was relieved by Captain Taketomi Kunikane on 6 July.